Make a Good First Impression

 If you can't attend

 It is not always possible to attend an interview on the day stipulated in your invitation.
 Recruiters will understand that you have academic or family commitments which sometimes can't be changed.
-If you are really unable to attend the interview, contact the person who has issued the invitation as soon as possible and ask politely whether it can be rescheduled – however, remember that you will be expected to make every effort to be there if at all possible.
+If you are unable to move your prior commitments to attend the interview, contact the person who has issued the invitation as soon as possible and ask politely whether it can be rescheduled – however, remember that you will be expected to make every effort to be there if at all possible.

 • Be clean, neat and tidy.
 Appropriateness is the key word here, and you will be expected to wear clothes that constitute a smart version of the items usually worn by people in the role for which you have applied.